ContactShaanKhan/Personal-Website/README.md

 - Create a different view for mobile/table devices
 - Add a bar that indidicates how far in the page you scrolled like in: https://www.lifewire.com/jsx-file-2621849
 - Make layout.js less verbose
-- Add more to the resume page (like link to resume in google drive)
 - Maybe combine home and find me page

 ### Medium Term